elastic/enterprise-search-sharepoint-server-connector/README.rst

 Enterprise Search | Workplace Search | Sharepoint Server Connector
 ===================================================

-SharePoint Server is collaboration platform in the Microsoft 365 solution suite which is often used as a centralized content management system.
+SharePoint Server is a collaboration platform in the Microsoft 365 solution suite which is often used as a centralized content management system.
 The Sharepoint Server connector provided with Workplace Search automatically synchronizes and enables searching over following items:

 * Site Collections